SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/maybelater1.png)

 6. You will see one Resource Group on which you have access.
-6. Click on **SQL-XXXXX** Resource Group which contains the pre-deployed Azure SQL Database as shown below.
-Your demo environment includes a pre-created Azure SQL Database named "Clinic", loaded with sample data.
-It also includes a sample application to use through the demo hosted in an Azure App Service.
+6. Click on **rg-XXXXX** Resource Group which contains the pre-deployed Azure SQL Database for PostgreSQL.

 ![](images/overview1.png)